blue-veery-gmbh/json-scopes/README.md

 ## Integration with Spring framework
-For REST endpoints developed in Spring MVC, there is provided new annotation `JsonScope` with boolean field `positive` which by default is `true` this field says
+For REST endpoints developed in Spring MVC, there is provided a new annotation `JsonScope` with boolean field `positive` which by default is `true` this field says
   + if JPA classes listed in this entities should be serialised (`positive=true`) and other met in network skipped by use of proxies
   + or JPA classes listed in this annotation should be skipped (`positive=false`) and other classes met during serialisation serialized.